Contention for Shared Resources

 The impact of such multicore interference can be significant.
 With just one other core contending for the same resources, the worst-case execution time (WCET) of an application can be up to 8 times longer.
 With a second and third interfering core, the WCET can skyrocket to over 13 times longer.
 Note that this worst-case behavior is much worse than the linear 2x, 3x, 4x that might be expected for average cases.

 Directly addressing this issue of multicore interference, the Certification Authority Software Team (CAST), supported by the FAA, EASA, TCCA, and other aviation authorities, has published a position paper with guidance for multicore systems called CAST-32A.
+The INTEGRITY-178 tuMP multicore RTOS supports robust partitioning as defined in CAST-32A, which allows system integrators to determine the worst-case execution time (WCET) of an application without any other applications executing.
+This avoids retesting and reverification of the entire system when any single application changes.

 Worst-case execution time (WCET) varies with the number of interfering cores (quad-core Power Architecture)